 - Insurance (car, medical, and life)

 - Emergency funds

 Use the budget calculator to help determine your income and expenses.

 Yes, college can be expensive, but costs vary and financial aid can make even an expensive college affordable.
 There are three main types of financial assistance available to qualified students: Grants and scholarships, loans, and work-study.
 Financial aid can come from federal, state, local, and private sources.
 Most "free" aid (grants or scholarships) are distributed on a first-come, first-serve basis; so apply early.

 Remember: During your senior year of high school and every year during college, complete all necessary financial aid forms, including the FAFSA (Free Application for Federal Student Aid).
-Complete the FAFSA as soon as possible after January 1 and prior to the start of each college academic year.
+Complete the FAFSA as soon as possible after October 1 prior to the start of each college academic year.